DUKE42web/DUKE/personal-assignments/testing-assignment/react-testing-recipes.md

 #### Data Fetching

 Instead of calling real APIs in all your tests, you can mock requests with dummy data.
-Mocking data fetching with “fake” data prevents flaky tests due to an unavailable backend, and makes them run faster.
-Note: you may still want to run a subset of tests using an [“end-to-end”](https://reactjs.org/docs/testing-environments.html#end-to-end-tests-aka-e2e-tests) framework that tells whether the whole app is working together.
+Mocking data fetching with "fake" data prevents flaky tests due to an unavailable backend, and makes them run faster.
+Note: you may still want to run a subset of tests using an ["end-to-end"](https://reactjs.org/docs/testing-environments.html#end-to-end-tests-aka-e2e-tests) framework that tells whether the whole app is working together.

 ```